 The shingle manufacturing process includes the steps of pressing the surface granules into hot asphalt coating.
 This can occasionally result in small amounts of asphalt rising between the surface granules and affecting the appearance in a manner similar to colour shading.
 Natural weathering may reduce the variability depending on the amount of over pressed asphalt left on the surface.

 Deviations from the manufacturer’s application instructions may also result in unexpected visual patterns.
 CASMA recommends following the manufacturer’s application instructions to optimize the roof’s appearance.

 To reduce the potential for staining, shingles are generally packaged with a date/production code on each bundle.
-Avoid mixing shingles with different production codes and dates on the same roof.
-If this cannot be avoided, the different codes should be segregated onto different roof areas (i.e. front and back) to the greatest possible extent.
+Avoid mixing shingles with different production codes and/or dates on the same roof.
+If this cannot be avoided, the different codes should be segregated onto different roof areas (i.e., front and back) to the greatest possible extent.